Legacy Grants

 Proposal Guidelines:

-Type all information on the grant application form or retype the form on the computer using the same spacing, with 12 point or larger type.
-Forms may be downloaded from our Web site at www.legacyenved.org.
-It is imperative that you follow the correct format.
-Failure to do so will result in the grant being disqualified.
-Complete all sections and be sure to include all pertinent information.
+Complete all sections of the form below and be sure to include all pertinent information.
 Review the evaluation criteria to ensure that your project meets specifications.
 Submit only the completed form for reviewDo not include attachments (other than the IRS letter).
-Review the checklist to be sure all information has been included in your package, and that you have followed the correct format and spacing allocations as they appear on the original document.
+Review the checklist to be sure all information has been included.

 Proposals will generally not be considered if they request funding for general operating expenses or building campaigns, student tuition, travel, or funding for personnel (salaries/stipends).